 Flat-rate and usage-based pricing are relatively uncommon in mainstream SaaS, and tiered pricing is the de facto model most companies use.
 At its heart, tiered pricing allows companies to offer multiple "packages" with different combinations of the features provided at different price points.

 The average number of packages on offer can vary hugely, but the average clocks in at 3.5 - often geared towards low, middle, and high price points.

 PROS OF PRICE TIERING

 - Appeal to multiple personas.
-With a single package, you have one shot to resonate with your target customer; with tiered pricing, you can tailor packages to suit multiple buyer personas.
+With a single package, you have one shot at resonating with your target customer; with tiered pricing, you can tailor packages to suit multiple buyer personas.